-Chapman Law Group is dedicated to the defense of health professionals, including Registered Nurses (RN), Nurse Practitioners (NP), Licensed Practical Nurses (LPN), Nurse Anesthetists (CRNA), Advanced Registered Nurse Practitioner (ARNP), Nurse Specialist (CNS) and Nurse Midwives (CNM).
-We have represented hundreds of nurses with issues that threaten their nursing license, including drug diversion, DUI, other impairment allegations, failure to report convictions, nurse practice act violations, negligence claims, and criminal matters.
+Our nursing license defense attorneys represent hundreds of nurses every year with issues that threaten their nursing license, including drug diversion, DUI, positive drug tests, impairment allegations, failure to report convictions, nurse practice act violations, negligence claims, and criminal matters.
 We also assist nurses in obtaining a nursing license and employment matters.
-Our nursing license attorneys regularly represent nurses before the Board of Nursing, administrative courts and state licensing divisions and have a great deal of experience helping nurses defend their nursing license.
-Our attorneys represent nurses throughout Michigan, Florida, Idaho, and Ohio.
+Our nursing license defense attorneys regularly represent nurses before the Board of Nursing, administrative courts, and state licensing divisions in Michigan, Florida, and Ohio.
+Call Chapman Law Group today for a free consultation with our seasoned team of nursing license defense attorneys.

 Failed Drug Test – Our nursing license defense attorneys regularly represent nurses who have failed a drug test.
 Most often a nurse fails a drug test because of pain medications, marijuana, benzodiazepines, or alcohol.
 Often, the nurse is accused of drug diversion along with testing positive for drugs.
 Failing a pre-employment or employer-ordered drug test can be a very serious matter.
-Generally, a nurse who fails a drug test is very quickly terminated from employment, reported to the State, and faces licensing action.
+Generally, a nurse who fails a drug test is very quickly terminated from employment reported to the State and faces licensing action.
 Under certain conditions, the State can immediately suspend a nurse’s license.
 Our attorneys can help protect your nursing license if you are accused of failing a drug test.
-See Positive Drug Tests Case Results.

-Chapman Law Group has defended nurses for over 25 years.
-We have a team of attorneys who practice nursing license defense full-time and are dedicated to helping nurses protect their nursing license.
+Chapman Law Group has defended nurses for over 25 years in areas ranging from Detroit, Cleveland, Columbus, Tampa, Miami, etc. We have a team of attorneys who practice nursing license defense full-time and are dedicated to helping nurses protect their nursing license.
 Our attorneys have a great deal of experience in nursing license defense and regularly represent nurses before the Board of Nursing, administrative law judge and state licensing departments (DOH and LARA).
 We also have attorneys who are dedicated to criminal defense for health professionals and can assist in defending the underlying criminal issue that may be triggering the nursing license disciplinary matter.